flipacholas/Architecture-of-consoles/articles/gamecube.md

 That means that by reversing engineering the BIOS and replacing the chip with a modified one, one would be able to run, let's say, a file reader, and from there execute programs received from the accessory ports (assuming the additional hardware is plugged in).

-Although at first, this is not that simple: The IPL chip is encrypted using XOR conditionals and a Ciphertext, making it 'impossible' to reverse engineer.
+Although at first, this is not that simple: The IPL chip is encrypted using XOR conditionals and a Cipher-text, making it 'impossible' to reverse engineer.

 #### (Second) Defeat

-Some people eventually discovered that the hardware that handles the decryption of the IPL contained a bug that allowed to capture the Ciphertext used.
+Some people eventually discovered that the hardware that handles the decryption of the IPL contained a bug that allowed to capture the Cipher-text used.
 With this, another ROM could be constructed and encrypted with the same cypher so the Gamecube boots it as its own!

 As if that wasn't enough, hackers discovered methods to trick the miniDVD reader into loading conventional DVDs.